Zirakpur: Public transport and traffic

 Zirakpur is well connected through air-conditioned and non-air-conditioned local buses with Chandigarh, Panchkula and other neighbouring areas.
 The inter-state buses going from Chandigarh to Delhi, Patiala, Rajpura, Bathinda and most of the northern cities of Haryana pass through Zirakpur.
 Zirakpur is located on the Ambala-Chandigarh highway and the Patiala-Shimla highway.
 The nearest railway station is Chandigarh, which is around 7 km from Zirakpur.
 The nearest airport is situated in Chandigarh at around 5 km from Zirakpur.

 The Municipal authorities in Zirakpur have been under sharp criticism from the various resident associations of the area for not maintaining the roads and thereby leading to dangerous situations for the people commuting.

 The process to divide Zirakpur into various sectors like Chandigarh has been initiated, as per the latest Municipal Council meeting.
 There has been a demand to name Zirakpur as "South Chandigarh", and sectors numbers starting from 201 onwards.
 This would give unique sector numbers to the whole Tricity, with Panchkula sector numbers starting from 301 and Mullanpur sector numbers starting from 401, thus making addresses short and removing confusion arising from the same sector numbers in adjoining towns.

 Sports

-There's an SAI (Sports Authority of India) regional center near Nabha Sahib.
-Upon completion it will cater to Himachal Pradesh, Jammu & Kashmir, Chandigarh and Punjab.
+There is an SAI (Sports Authority of India) regional center near Nabha Sahib.
+Upon completion it will cater to Himachal Pradesh, Jammu and Kashmir, Chandigarh and Punjab.
 The SAI center is spread across 15 acres and will have a football field, gymnasium hall, administrative block, indoor sports facilities and a six-lane athletics track.
-A big Sports Authority of India stadium for differently abled people is also coming up in Dayalpura also so many private sports academies are available for various sports activities.
+A big Sports Authority of India stadium for disabled people is also coming up in Dayalpura and many private sports academies are also available for various sports activities.